+Unsettling times make for difficult decisions.
 Even in a promising economy, mounting debt can begin to feel unmanageable and overwhelming.
 Established businesses with cash flow issues, aged accounts receivable, rising costs of doing business or burdensome long term leases may face insolvency issues that require experienced analysis, not just a quick fix solution.
-At Hughes & Hughes, LLP, our attorneys bring knowledge and skills to help you take control of your debt so you can take control of your life.
+At Hughes & Hughes, LLP, our attorneys bring knowledge and skills to help you take control of your debt so you can take back control of your life.

 Negotiators of insolvency options

-We truly listen to your needs and thoroughly analyze your case to determine if bankruptcy offers the most effective way to ease your financial burden.
+We work with business owners and individuals to seek solutions for financial crisis.
 We review your debts, income and expenses, and explain the ultimate impact bankruptcy would have on your family, business, home, and future credit.
-We answer all your questions about the bankruptcy process and the outcomes you should expect.
-Our compassionate approach to bankruptcy leaves no surprises.
+We answer all your questions about the bankruptcy process and the anticipated outcomes you should expect.

 Your bankruptcy options in California

-- Chapter 11 bankruptcy: If you own a corporation, partnership or sole proprietorship, Chapter 11 bankruptcy permits your business to continue operating while you pay creditors under a reorganization plan.
-The Chapter 11 option helps you escape debt without losing the business you struggled so hard to build.
+Chapter 11 bankruptcy: If you own or operate a business, a Chapter 11 bankruptcy permits your business to continue operating while you pay creditors under a reorganization plan.
+The Chapter 11 option helps you reorganize debt without losing the business you struggled so hard to build.
 An individual may also qualify for a Chapter 11 if you have significant assets to reorganize.